Monaco Ocean Week 2022

 Keeping pollution out

 We have been working towards a plastic pollution free Galapagos since 2017.
-Plastics have a multitude of impacts on the sensitive ecosystems of Galapagos from the extraction of fossil fuels to large-scale waste management leaks.
+Plastics have a multitude of impacts on the sensitive ecosystems of Galapagos, from the extraction of fossil fuels to large-scale waste management leaks.
 Our research has shown that action must be taken across the entire plastics supply chain to reduce pollution at a local, national, regional and global scale.
-As such, we are not only working with local partners to tackle pollution on the Islands, but also with the Pacific Plastics: from Science to Solutions (PPSS) network which is working to reduce plastic pollution through out the Eastern Pacific region.
+As such, we are not only working with local partners to tackle pollution on the Islands, but also with the Pacific Plastics: Science to Solutions (PPSS) network which is working to reduce plastic pollution throughout the Eastern Pacific region.

 Monaco Ocean Week presentation